O-Despo/athenaeum/technologies/numpy/np-intro.md

 - `ndarray.reshape()`: gives the array a new shape without altering data
 - `np.reshape(input, newshape, order)`: reshapes a array with more options that `ndarray.reshape()`
-- when refering to `np.reshape()` the paramter `order` discribes method of storage in memory C-like index order or Fortan-like index order
+- when referring to `np.reshape()` the parameter `order` describes method of storage in memory C-like index order or Fortan-like index order

-- A reshaped array should have the same number of elements as the orginal array
+- A reshaped array should have the same number of elements as the original array

 ```python